 - Plan your splurges.
 “Plan” is the operative word.
 Don’t just get weak in the moment and eat an extra serving of stuffing, followed by two pieces of pumpkin pie.
 One splurge but planned, so it’s not a last-minute cave of weakness.
 Be in the eternal present moment with your splurge.
 Notice the aroma and how it feels on your tongue.
 Notice when your mouth feel peaks, and stop.

 - Taking a time out if things get hot in the kitchen.
-I’m in love with a new app on my smart phone called Insight Timer.
-Search for it in the app store.
-I will just sit and take lung-capacity breaths for 5 minutes, or I’ll do one of their nearly 600 guided visualizations.
+I love the Headspace app.
+I will just sit and take lung-capacity breaths for 5 minutes, or I’ll do one of their many guided visualizations.

 - Walk in nature after the meal.
 This is a new ritual, and I love how a walk after a big meal puts a deposit in your bank account.
 The math of walking after a big meal is that it allows you to metabolize the meal better, and you’re more likely to get through the day without your hormones and waistline taking a hit.